 In accordance with Council's Revenue Pricing Policy, wherever it is reasonably possible to do so, a 'user pays' approach to reviewing fees and charges will be applied.
-The approach is to ensure that applicable fees and charges are reviewed beyond just CPI movements, and aligned with the cost of providing that service.
+The approach is to ensure that applicable fees and charges are reviewed beyond just CPI movements and are in line with the cost of providing that service.